 The operating environment for energy networks is changing, in particular due to climate change.
 IPART and network operators need to respond to ensure outcomes for the people of NSW do not deteriorate.

 In consultation with stakeholders, IPART has developed a 2022-25 Strategic Plan for our energy networks regulation role.
 This will allow us to better adapt to meet these challenges and ensure we are meeting the expectations of our stakeholders, including the people of NSW.

 One of our strategic priorities is regulatory excellence.
-In pursuit of this, we have published our 2021-22 Compliance and Enforcement Priorities.
+In pursuit of this, we have published our 2023-24 Compliance Priorities.
 We have also included our draft priorities for the following two years, giving a three-year outlook.
 We aim to review these draft priorities annually and finalise in advance of the following year (maintaining a rolling 3-year horizon).

 We publish our anticipated compliance and enforcement priorities to draw attention to those areas that we see as the greatest risks.
 As a risk-based regulator, we expect to allocate compliance and enforcement resources towards these areas as a priority.
 However, we continue to also regulate other areas actively and react to events as they occur.
 For example, while not a nominated priority, we are monitoring the changing nature of networks driven by the transition to more renewable energy.